microsoft/node-api-dotnet/README.md

   - Custom marshaling and marshaling hints [may be supported later]( https://github.com/jasongin/napi-dotnet/pull/25).

+### Stream across .NET and JS
+.NET `Stream`s are automatically marshalled to and from Node.js `Duplex` (or `Readable` or `Writable`) streams.
+That means JS code can seamlessly read from or write to streams created by .NET.
+Or .NET code can read from or write to streams created by JS.
+Streamed data is transferred using shared memory (without any additional sockets or pipes), so memory allocation and copying is minimized.

 ### Optional .NET native AOT compilation
 This library supports hosting the .NET Runtime in the same process as the JavaScript engine.
 Alternatively, it also supports building [native ahead-of-time (AOT) compiled C#](